What is psoriasis?

 Psoriasis is a common autoimmune chronic skin condition that is characterized by scaly, red patches on the skin that are itchy.

-These scaly patches on the skin are accumulated skin cells due to the increase in the speed of the life cycle of the skin cells.
+These scaly patches on the skin are formed by accumulated skin cells.

 The different types of psoriasis are: